-As of March 31, 2017, the Company's only assets or liabilities measured at fair value were the contingent earn-out liabilities from the acquisition of Del Monte Capitol Meat Co. and certain related entities ("Del Monte") and M.T.
-Food Service, Inc. ("MT Food").
-These liabilities were estimated using Level 3 inputs and had fair values of \$1,386 and \$500 at March 31, 2017, respectively.
-These liabilities are reflected as accrued liabilities and other liabilities and deferred credits on the balance sheet.
+As of June 30, 2017, the Company's only asset or liability measured at fair value was the contingent earn-out liability from the acquisition of Del Monte Capitol Meat Co. and certain related entities ("Del Monte").
+This liability was estimated using Level 3 inputs and had a fair value of \$1,410.
+This liability is reflected as accrued liabilities and other liabilities and deferred credits on the consolidated balance sheets.
 The fair value of contingent consideration was determined based on a probability-based approach which includes projected results, percentage probability of occurrence and the application of a discount rate to present value the payments.
 A significant change in projected results, discount rate, or probabilities of occurrence could result in a significantly higher or lower fair value measurement.